Put Away The Cozy Blankets And Gear Up For Spring Cleaning

 Spring Cleaning Communication

-So what can you do to get ahead of the Spring thaw?
+So what can you do to get ahead of the Winter thaw?

-You might even find that you both have Spring cleaning tips you can share with each other.
+You might even find that you both have Spring cleaning tips you can share with each other based on experience.

 With only 2 days before Spring and many parts of Canada still holding snow on the ground that leaves you time to work on the inside of the house before you make your way outside.